 - Insurance to cover your camera gear – your camera equipment is entirely your responsibility whilst attending the workshop

 You will be walking a lot during the workshop.
-Keep this in mind and aim not to have extra gear that you may never use, but will end up carrying all day.
+Keep this in mind and aim not to have extra gear you may never use, but will carry all day.

 WHAT IS INCLUDED:

-- Your room is in a high-quality hotel which I have used several times before, in the centre of Venice close to all transport options.
+- Your room is in a high-quality hotel, which I have used several times before, close to all transport options in the centre of Venice.
 Breakfast and free Wi-Fi are included.